stat545ubc-2023/mda-hhauch/mini-project-1.md

 ### 6. Use a boxplot to look at the frequency of different observations within a single variable.

-This is relevant to this data as there there is large range in each variable.
+This is relevant to this data as there is large range in each variable.
 I decided to apply the box plot to the plot I made for exercise 4 to better understand the distribution of the data for both diagnosis.

 ``` r
 cancer_sample %>%